 To the first swimming hole

-The walk begins on a narrow bush track and it’s flat and easy.
+The walk begins on a narrow bush track which is flat and easy.
 It doesn’t last long though and you soon reach the start of the rocks and tree roots.

-It’s a little muddy but nothing too dramatic and walking along the rocks wouldn’t be difficult if it wasn’t for the fact they are a bit slippery.
+It can get a little muddy, but nothing too dramatic and walking along the rocks isn’t difficult if they are dry.

 Having said that, in my opinion, the path doesn’t get any harder, so if you’ve done this bit you can definitely get all the way to Scouts Falls.